 Our history

-Australia has been an important part of the Glencore business for 25 years.
+Australia has been an important part of the Glencore business for nearly 30 years.

-Our 17,460 employees and contractors at Glencore Australia work together in a mining, marketing and distribution network across the country.
+Our 16,820 employees and contractors at Glencore Australia work together in a mining, metals processing, marketing and distribution network across the country.

 Read on to learn about the history that shaped who we are today.